 Given the heightened focus in many jurisdictions on executive remuneration practices in recent decades - both in terms of public policy and public perception - the application of corporate governance principles to executive compensation decisions is crucial to many companies.
+The covid-19 pandemic has presented novel challenges for companies and resulted in renewed scrutiny on executive remuneration practices.
 Decisions about conforming to best practices in the field of executive remuneration may have substantial economic consequences for companies and their shareholders and executives.
 Corporate governance rules principally fall into two categories.
 The first concerns the approvals required for compensatory arrangements: a particular remuneration arrangement may require the approval of the company's board of directors (or a committee thereof).
-Many jurisdictions have adopted either mandatory or advisory say on pay regimes, in which shareholders are asked for their view on executive remuneration.
+Many jurisdictions have adopted either mandatory or advisory say-on-pay regimes, in which shareholders are asked for their view on executive remuneration.
 The second concerns the public disclosure requirements applicable to executive remuneration arrangements: companies should be aware of any disclosure requirements that may become applicable as a result of establishing a new business within a particular jurisdiction, and in fact may wish to structure new remuneration arrangements with these disclosure regimes in mind.
 In recent years, there has also been increased legislative and shareholder focus in many jurisdictions on environmental and social governance issues, such as the gender pay gap, tying executive compensation to environmental and social goals and diversity initiatives.